johnkeru/tatsys/CLIENT/CustomPageREADME.md

-# CustomPage Component
+# CustomPage Component Documentation

 ## Overview
-The `CustomPage` component provides a reusable, configurable page layout for managing data lists in a dashboard-like environment.
-It includes a header, a table with customizable columns, and additional menu options for actions such as editing and deleting items.
+`CustomPage` is a reusable React component designed for dynamically generating pages with table-based data management.
+It integrates a dashboard header, table, menu, and create/update dialog, making it easy to manage different data entities.

 ## Usage
-### Example
+### Example Implementation
 ```jsx
 import React from "react";
 import CustomPage from "../global/components/CustomPage";